 Once upon a time, controlling your home’s lights, temperature, and security with a simple voice command seemed like pure science fiction.
 Today, thanks to the rapid evolution of smart home technology, it’s a reality that many homeowners enjoy.
-But have you ever wondered what kicked off this smart home revolution?
+But have you ever wondered what was the first smart home device of this revolution?
 Join us as we explore the origins of smart home devices and trace back to the first one that started it all.

 What Was The First Smart Home Device?
 (Short Answer)